finos/common-domain-model/documentation/source/documentation.rst

 The key modelling principles that have been adopted to represent legal agreements are described below:

-* **Distinction between the agreement identification features and the agreement content features** (referred to in the legal agreements as election provisions, which means that the two parties can elect to include specific terms).
+* **Distinction between the agreement identification features and the agreement content features**

-  * The agreement identification features: agreement name, publisher, identification, etc. are re,presented by the ``LegalAgreementBase`` type.
+  * The agreement identification features: agreement name, publisher, identification, etc. are represented by the ``LegalAgreementBase`` type.
   * The agreement content features: election provisions of the agreement, related agreements and umbrella agreement terms are represented by the ``AgreementTerms``.

 * **Composite and extendable model**.